Gklogicmaster/Constraints_based-_exam_scheduler/README.md

  📚 Exam Preparation Planner / Scheduler

  📌 Overview
-The Exam Preparation Planner/Scheduler is a C++-based application designed to help students organize and manage their study schedules effectively.
+The Exam Preparation Planner/Scheduler is a flutter-based application designed to help students organize and manage their study schedules effectively.
 It enables users to plan subjects, allocate time slots, and track their preparation progress, ensuring a structured and stress-free exam preparation process.

  🎯 Objective
 The main objective of this project is to provide a simple and efficient tool for students to: